 The consequences of pleading guilty can be negatively life-altering.
 Attorney Reba, who focuses much of his practice in the appellate arena reversing criminal convictions, has seen these consequences first-hand and understands them well.
 In a fast-moving justice system that oftentimes is concerned more with turnover than protection of a defendant’s rights, it is imperative that you have someone fighting for you.

-Attorney Reba handles all traffic, DUI/BUI, misdemeanor, and felony cases in Georgia’s courts.
+Attorney Reba handles all misdemeanor and felony cases in Georgia’s courts.
 He has scored numerous victories for his clients by utilizing a knowledge of constitutional law and vigorous scrutiny of police action.
 This approach was most recently demonstrated in the case of Hernandez-Espino v.
 State.
 Challenging the trial court’s denial of his motion to suppress the evidence against his client, Attorney Reba appealed to the Georgia Court of Appeals.
 Voting four to three, the Court of Appeals reversed the trial court, finding the police’s stop and search of his client to be violative of the Fourth Amendment to the United States Constitution.
 Summing up the argument, the Court of Appeals said “Hernandez–Espino argues…that the officer escalated their encounter to a second-tier encounter by demanding that Hernandez–Espino ‘give him the drugs he just bought,’ that the officer lacked the reasonable articulable suspicion required for a second-tier encounter, and that the unlawful second-tier encounter tainted his consent.
 We agree.”
 As a result of the favorable decision, the prosecution was forced to dismiss the felony drug case.

 Call now to speak directly with Attorney Reba for free about your pending criminal case.